Buying Hearing Aids

-Hearing aids are expensive items, more than that they are devices that should make a real difference to your life.
+Hearing aids are expensive items, more than that they are devices that should make a real difference to your life for many years.
 So this is an important long-term purchase, it is important that all of the financial details are very clear.
 A professional should provide you with a written contract agreement.
 The contract agreement should cover the cost of the hearing aids, the length of the trial period if any, the money back guarantees, the included warranty and any long-term service and back-up you are entitled to.
 As a friend of ours is fond of saying, if it isn't written down, it never happened.

 What is Hearing Aid Trial Periods?